About Research Computing

 Modeling and simulation calculations are only part of the process.
 Visualization has become an important step in many research programs, allowing researchers to see new patterns in data an accelerating discovery.
 Research Computing supports the visualization needs of the University through the Advanced Visualization Center.
 The AVC provides students a unique visualization resource with it's one of a kind high resolution 3D wall, computer visualization lab, and staff dedicated to aiding researchers, instructors and students with their visualization needs.
 Please visit the AVC website for more details.

-Modern research also is very often not confined to the boarders of any one campus, and collaborative research is the paradigm the will continue to move new discoveries forward.
-Research Computing, as part of it's mission to support the needs of researchers is a proud member of the Sunshine State Education and Research Computing Alliance.
+Modern research also is very often not confined to the borders of any one campus, and collaborative research is the paradigm the will continue to move new discoveries forward.
+Research Computing, as part of its mission to support the needs of researchers is a proud member of the Sunshine State Education and Research Computing Alliance.
 As well as other national groups.
 These memberships allow us to support the advance needs of researchers collaborating with their colleagues at other institutions.

 It is our job to support researchers and students, and our greatest success is when they succeed.
 Please browse through our pages for some of their success stories.